Idiopathic Environmental Intolerance

 Develop in response to a wide variety of unrelated chemical substances

 If a person's symptoms suggest idiopathic environmental intolerance, doctors try to identify possible causes of the symptoms, including other disorders.
-For example, symptoms could be caused by building-related illnesses (such as sick building syndrome—see page Building-Related Illnesses), allergic disorders, some autoimmune disorders, or psychologic disorders.
+For example, symptoms could be caused by building-related illnesses (such as sick building syndrome), allergic disorders, some autoimmune disorders, or psychologic disorders.
 Depending on the person's symptoms and the findings during the physical examination, additional tests or assessments may be helpful.
 For example, blood and skin prick tests may be done to diagnose allergic disorders, or, if depression or anxiety seems possible, evaluation by a psychiatrist may help.

 People may try avoiding the toxic substances thought to cause their symptoms.
 However, avoidance may be difficult because many of these substances are widespread.
 Also, the substances being avoided may not be the true cause of symptoms, so avoidance may be ineffective.
 People should avoid too much social isolation.
-Psychotherapy can sometimes helpful, by enabling people to cope with their symptoms and improve their quality of life.
+Psychotherapy can sometimes be helpful.
+The aim of psychotherapy is not to convince people that the cause of idiopathic environmental intolerance is psychologic.
+The aim, rather, is to enable people to cope with their symptoms and improve their quality of life.